Germany: Risk Assessment

 - Persistent (but reducing) backwardness in Eastern Länder

 - Weak productivity of services

-One of the key factors to this success is the strength of the labor market, which has seen increasing employment and dynamic gains in incomes.
+Economic growth is mainly driven by domestic demand.
+Household consumption remains sustained.
+One of the key factors behind this dynamism is the strength of the labor market, which has seen increasing employment and strong wage growth.
 In late 2017, the amount of open positions stood at 1.1 million: an all-time high.
-Labor demand is especially high in the trade, education, and health sectors, accompanied by high levels of demand in manufacturing industries and for part-time workers.
-Therefore, by the end of 2018, the threshold of 45 million people in employment could be reached for the first time ever, with the unemployment rate set to continue its downward trend towards 5%.
-In addition to this, export growth picked up in 2017 and will likely remain dynamic in 2018 as well, due to the broad-based upswing in the world economy.
+Labor demand is especially high in the trade, education, and health sectors, accompanied by high levels of demand in the manufacturing industries and for part-time workers.
+Therefore, by the end of 2018, the threshold of 45 million people in employment could be reached for the first time, with the unemployment rate set to continue its downward trend towards 5%.
+In addition, households are benefitting from an increase in family allowances, as well as the reduction in health insurance and pension contributions.

 Public and External Accounts in Surplus

-Despite slight fiscal loosening against a background of expected tax relief for households, higher pension obligations, and higher spending on transport, energy and early childhood services, the public balance will continue to show a small surplus, due to ongoing strong growth in taxes and social contributions.
+Despite a slight fiscal loosening against a background of lower social contributions and higher tax thresholds and family allowances for households, and increased investment expenditure on transport, energy and early childhood services, the government balance will continue to show a small surplus, thanks to the positive impact of buoyant activity on revenues.
 The maintenance of a significant primary surplus (i.e. excluding debt interest) and of a positive differential between growth and the average interest rate should result in another reduction in the debt burden.
-Although slightly lower, the current account balance is set to remain broadly in surplus thanks to a massive trade surplus.
-The balance of services traditionally posts a deficit, especially due to tourism.
-The income balance is expected to remain in surplus with income from investments abroad, which are increasing due to recurring current surpluses, exceeding remittances sent overseas by emigrants and investors.
+The current account balance is set to remain broadly in surplus thanks to a massive trade surplus.
+The balance of services traditionally posts a deficit, predominantly due to tourism.
+The income balance will likely remain in surplus, with the income generated by the considerable and growing investments abroad (thanks to recurring current account surpluses) being higher than remittances from immigrants and investors.